-Cardinal thinks the killer wanted to be seen, just like poor little face up Billy in the water, but McLeod doesn't like Cardinal's repeater theory any more than Delorme did.
+Cardinal thinks the killer wanted to be seen, just like poor little face-up Billy in the water, but McLeod doesn't like Cardinal's repeater theory any more than Delorme did.
 Pfft.
 Cardinal's out with a comment to Delorme to keep on the B&Es, he's off to ask Mary (Claire Calarco) to pull all the Missing Persons files for the past two years.
-And on the DL, Mary!
+And on the downlow, Mary!

-Investigatory montage time: Cardinal checks on all the mispers with no success while Delorme tries to figure out why someone stole beer-making equipment but not beer from Phil (Alex Poch-Goldin).
+Investigatory montage time: Cardinal checks the missing persons database with no success while Delorme tries to figure out why someone stole beer-making equipment but not beer from Phil (Alex Poch-Goldin).
 Phil would rather talk shite about the police department not solving any of these B&Es anyway, he has a friend on the paper!
 Delorme is too busy noticing a missing microwave, but I can't think why that's important, unless it's that it was so recently installed.

 Sergeant Dyson and the rest of the top brass (you know, Canadian police brass, so still in parkas and toques) are at Katie's ceremony.
 Katie and her family must be of indigenous descent, given the fire and smugding with sage.